Pixel art: 1990s

 In addition to pixel art influenced by video games, pixel artists (or graphicians) in the demoscene continued to make pixel art for demos and cracktros.
 Some demoscene pixel artists active in the 1990s have cited movies and urban graffiti as important influences for their art, particularly in designing logos.
 In addition to copying sprites from existing video games, demoscene pixel artists also copied the work of popular artists and illustrators such as Ian Miller and Simon Bisley.
 Competition gradually became an increasingly important part of demoscene gatherings, including pixel art (graphics) competitions, and as teenagers and young adults were the major demographic in these gatherings, a lot of demoscene pixel art referenced familiar fantasy, science fiction and cyberpunk tropes.
-Demoscene competitions had a major effect in shaping the direction of pixel art, as prominent artists would look for ways to innovate, display superior technique, overcome technical restrictions and, in many cases, aim for photorealism through painstaking anti-aliasing.
+Demoscene competitions had a major effect in shaping the direction of pixel art.
+Prominent artists would look for ways to innovate, display superior technique, overcome technical restrictions, and in many cases aim for photorealism through anti-aliasing.

-As the internet gradually became more available in the 1990s, pixel artists and demosceners would gradually begin to spread their pixel art via websites, instant messaging and online file sharing.
-While the demoscene was arguably most popular among young males, an online movement began in the late 1990s known as pixel dolls or 'dollz', which was popular among young females.
+As the internet became more available in the 1990s, pixel artists and demosceners gradually began to spread their pixel art via websites, instant messaging, and online file sharing.
+While the demoscene was arguably most popular among young men, an online movement began in the late 1990s known as pixel dolls or 'dollz', which was popular among young women.
 The increased popularity of online chatting and personal webpages at a time before digital cameras were common led to an increased demand for personal representation through personalized avatars.
 These avatars often took the form of pixel dolls, being pixel art characters that could be outfitted with different clothing and accessories.
 As pixel dolls grew more and more common, many pixel artists gradually began to develop this as an independent artform.